-Who are we?
-It seems that the devil has just called us out on the very way that we build God’s kingdom.
-At a very precise time, Satan manipulated the secular governments of the world to pull the rug out from under our feet.
+At a very precise time in human history, Satan has manipulated the secular governments of the world to pull the rug out from under our feet.
 We built temples all over America and other non-Orthodox countries only to have them closed on us in a matter of days.
 Sure, we could likely get them back open if things settle.
 But where does this leave us?
 Who are we?
 Have we really been building Orthodox community like we should have been?
 Or have we simply been building “better” worship services and doctrine than the west offers?
 Is the gospel primarily about reception of the Eucharist or is the gospel about much more than that?

 There are many things that the early, Pre-Nicene Church retained as she grew from the persecuted Church to the Imperial Church.
 She retained the personhood of Christ and all of the doctrines that were attached to that.
 She retained the way we worship and pray, but she also retained something that is extremely important in the Christian faith: Community.